 The Good Driver Part I

-At Ottawa Street, I opened a new email and started writing a complement to the HSR Manager of Operations.
+At Ottawa Street, I opened a new email and started writing to the HSR Manager of Operations.

 The operator is providing excellent service to passengers, friendly when they board, patient when they are getting out transfers, politely verifying the transfer, he waits for passengers to be seated before accelerating, and is very smoothly controlling his braking along the route.